Sailing The Seven C’s of Cognition

 Inflammation is actually a very complex group of processes; it is a schema.
 (A schema is an example of complex Chunking—a response to our limited working memory).
 In your narrative can you articulate at least an overall sense of why inflammation is programmed into a response to tissue damage?

-It is only after you can trace the normal course of inflammation that you are equipped to render a judgement about whether blunting inflammation is ever a good idea.
+It is only after you can trace the normal course of inflammation that you are equipped to render a judgment about whether blunting inflammation is ever a good idea.
 Then you can move into the specifics of icing down stressed muscles.

 If you’ve taken inventory of bold face C’s, you’ll notice that I haven’t listed Creativity—until now.